Region 3 - Thompson-Nicolas: Recreational salmon fishing limits, openings and closures

-- Fishing for salmon in Region 3 is during daylight hours only.
+- You can only fish for salmon in Region 3 during daylight hours.

 - All retained chinook and sockeye must measure 30 cm or more from tip of nose to fork in tail.

 - An "adult chinook" in Region 3 is defined as being a chinook over 50 cm in size (fork length).

 Learn more about fishing for salmon in BC

 This table refers to fishing for salmon only.
 For information on other species please refer to the B.C.
 Freshwater Fishing Regulations Synopsis.

 |Bridge River||All||Apr 01 to Mar 31||No fishing for salmon|

 |Clearwater River||All||Apr 01 to Mar 31||No fishing for salmon|

 |Fraser River||Mainstem waters of the Fraser River||All||Apr 01 until further notice||No fishing for salmon|